-The includeInCompile option forces the compilation of the listed methods (when not excluded from the application by the smart linker or by any other means).
+The includeInCompile option forces the compilation of the listed methods.
 Either a single method, all methods with the same name or all methods of classes or even packages can be specified.

-Examples: com.user.MyClass.toString()Ljava/lang/String; refers to the single method, com.user.MyClass.toString to all methods with this name, independent of the signature, com.user.MyClass refers to all methods in this class, com.user. to all classes in this package and com.user... to all classes in this package and all subpackages.
+Examples: com.user.Sample.toString()Ljava/lang/String; refers to the single method, com.user.Sample.toString to all methods with this name, independent of the signature, com.user.Sample refers to all methods in this class, com.user. to all classes in this package and com. user... to all classes in this package and all subpackages.

-Option -excludeFromCompile[+]="class | method{ class | method}"
+Option -excludeFromCompile[+]="class|method{ class| method}"